 Compatibility Table- Sweepy 2.0 dust shoe

-Sweepy 2.0 is made by Carbide 3D, the makers of the popular Shapeoko series of CNC routers.
+Sweepy 2.0 is made by Carbide 3D, the maker of the popular Shapeoko series of CNC routers.

-Sweepy 2.0 is available in two versions, 65mm version and 69 mm version.
+Sweepy 2.0 is available in two versions, the 65mm version and the 69 mm version.

 The 65 mm version is for the Makita RT07 series of routers, and the 69 mm is for the Dewalt 600 series of routers.